arianecrestani/Review-carousel/README.md

 ## Review-carousel

 It's a nice feature to have on an e-commerce site to display customer reviews or in a personal portfolio to display your customer reviews.
 This is a project vanilla js solution in Freecodecamp videos.
-I did as the intention of the practice
+I did with the intention of the practice

 ### Preview